 Molecular Ecology Notes

 Microsatellite data are widely used to test ecological and evolutionary hypotheses in wild populations.
 In this paper, we consider three typical sources of scoring errors capable of biasing biological conclusions: stuttering, large-allele dropout and null alleles.
 We describe methods to detect errors and propose conventions to mitigate scoring errors and report error rates in studies of wild populations.
 Finally, we discuss potential bias in ecological or evolutionary conclusions based on data sets containing these scoring errors.

 Works produced by employees of the U.S. Government as part of their official duties are not copyrighted within the U.S. The content of this document is not copyrighted.

-DeWoody, Jennifer; Nason, Jason D.; and Hipkins, Valerie D., "Mitigating Scoring Errors in Microsatellite Data from Wild Populations" (2006).
+DeWoody, Jennifer; Nason, John D.; and Hipkins, Valerie D., "Mitigating Scoring Errors in Microsatellite Data from Wild Populations" (2006).
 Ecology, Evolution and Organismal Biology Publications.
 80.